Skip to content

 Should I Turn Off My Pond Autodoser for the Winter?

 Automatic dosing systems help keep your water clear and your fish happy and healthy during the warm months.
+This system ensures your water always has the right balance of bacteria and enzymes to prevent algae, muck and other problems.

 Why Do I Need to Turn Off My Autodoser in Winter?

-Why do you need to winterize your autodoser?
+Automatic dosing systems – also known as autodosers – send pond treatments into your pond or fountain via tiny tubing several times each day.
 That slow trickle of liquid that goes through the system’s tubing is not moving quickly enough to prevent it from freezing.
-If it does freeze, it could potentially damage the autodoser.
+If it does freeze, it could potentially damage the system.

-How to Winterize an Autodoser
+How to Winterize Your Autodosing System

 Once you have your autodoser bundled up safely away from the cold, you’ll need to find another way to get all that good bacteria into your pond until spring (yes, algae outbreaks can happen in January).
-The best way to do that: a small pump bottle of Cold Water Bacteria.

 Cold Water Bacteria is similar to the products you’ve been adding to your pond via the autodoser but is specially formulated to work in the winter months.
 Simply add a few pumps of bacteria once a week per the dosing instructions on the bottle.
-Cold Water Bacteria is completely safe for fish and plants.

 How to Reinstall Your Autodoser in the Spring